thisisrootbug/r00tbugbot/README.md

 # requirements

-1. Postgresql database connection info host port database name (must be created) username password
+1. Postgresql database connection info (a database must be created)

-2. a telegram bot token
+6. a telegram bot token

 # build